XuhengChai/QtSerialPort/README.md

  - Record All Data Log with different level
  - handle error

-##### If QT version mismatch
+#### If QT version mismatch
 This project is programmed under VS2015 and QT5.12.9.
 If there is a QT version mismatch, should include your own QT directory
 - Solution 1.
 Right click the project property to find qtproject setting, change QT installation to yourself version If Solution 1 doesnot work, try the following:
->Solution 2.
+> * Solution 2.
 Right click the project solution, change solution's QT version
->Solution 3.
+> * Solution 3.
 Find file with Suffix vcxproj.user : then modify QTDIR macro
 	Modification example: <QTDIR>D:\Programs\Qt\5.12.9\msvc2015_64</QTDIR>

-##### Specifications:
+#### Specifications:
 - Class RWserial  (rwSerial.h):
-The write and read classes are in worker thread, including receiving data synchronously and asynchronously, and sending data asynchronously over the selected serial port.
+* The write and read classes are in worker thread, including receiving data synchronously and asynchronously, and sending data asynchronously over the selected serial port.
 It commucates with the main-GUI thread through Singals and Slots.
 Thus it doesnot block the main-GUI Interface.
 - Class ChildWidget (ChildWidget.h):
-Each child Serial widget are independent to each other.
+* Each child Serial widget are independent to each other.
 The gui handling fuctions are in the same main-GUI thread, while the write and read fuctions of different serial ports are in different worker threads.
 Thus muti serial widgets can be created and read concurrently.
 - Class Log(Global.h):
-Simple log written class with different log levels using singleton pattern.
+* Simple log written class with different log levels using singleton pattern.
 - Class QtSerialPort(QtSerialPort.h):
-The main widget.
+* The main widget.

-##### Design idea:
+#### Design idea:
 Serial sub widgets and other sub widgets can communicate through the bridge, the main widget.
 In a sub widget, interface class and work class handling are separated.

-#####说明：
+---
+** 说明： **
 一个独立串口助手，基于QT5.12.9和VS2015，使用QT多线程。

-#####功能：
+---
+** 功能：**
 1. 同时创建读写多个串口
 2. 串口热插拔自动检测（无法检测串口断电）
 3. 端口/波特率/奇偶校验各种设置